dantecoupet/pupper/README.md

 dogs dogs and more dogs

 This project was created last year.
 I had discussed this with my peers but we ended up not taking it on.
-I want to take on this project solo (as it was my idea), and see what happens.
+I want to take on this project solo and see what happens.

 I have no experience or credentials but this whole idea is sound.